carneades/carneades-3/doc/manual/browsing.md

 ![An Argument Page](figs/argument1.png)

 Argument pages are quite similar to statement pages.
 The top of an argument page displays the properties of the argument: its id, the argumentation scheme applied (if any), whether it is a strict or defeasible argument, its weight and value.
+The argumentation scheme contains a hyperlink (*not yet implemented*).
+Click on the link to view a description of the scheme.

 If metadata had been provided for the argument, it would be displayed next.
 Descriptions can include quotations of one or more source texts expressing the argument, along with hyperlinks to the sources on the Web.
 The description, if available, will be displayed using the language chosen by the user.
 If no description has been entered manually by analysts for the selected language of the user but a description is available in some other language, a translation service will be used to generate a description in the selected language (*not yet implemented*).